openshift/enhancements/enhancements/oc/cli-manager.md

 	// Files is a list of file locations within the image that need to be extracted.
 	// +required
-	Files []FileOperation `json:"path,omitempty"`
+	Files []FileLocation `json:"files"`

 	// Bin specifies the path to the plugin executable.
 	// The path is relative to the root of the installation folder.
 	// The binary will be linked after all FileOperations are executed.
 	// +required
-	Bin string `json:"bin,omitempty"`
+	Bin string `json:"bin"`
 }

-// PluginFileOperation specifies a file copying operation from plugin archive to the
+// FileLocation specifies a file copying operation from plugin archive to the
 // installation directory.
-type FileOperation struct {
+type FileLocation struct {
 	// From is the absolute file path within the image to copy from.
 	// Directories and wildcards are not currently supported.
 	// +required
-	From string `json:"from,omitempty"`
+	From string `json:"from"`

 	// To is the relative path within the root of the installation folder to place the file.
 	// +required
-	To string `json:"to,omitempty"`
+	To string `json:"to"`
 }
 ```